POETSII/tinsel/README.md

-A prototype POETS hardware system is currently under construction and, when complete, will consist of around 50 DE5-Net FPGA boards connected by numerous high-speed serial links in a 3D mesh topology.
-Each group of 7-10 FPGAs will reside in a separate *POETs box*.
+A prototype POETS hardware system is currently under construction and, when complete, will consist of around 50 DE5-Net FPGA boards connected in a 3D mesh topology.
+Each group of 7 FPGAs will reside in a separate *POETs box*.
 One FPGA in each box will serve as a *PCI Express bridge board* that connects a modern PC to the remaining FPGA *worker boards*, with the worker boards running Tinsel by default.

 ### 1.5 Structure